sunilabrahamindia/sunilabraham/amaa/template.md

 created: 2026-04-12
 ---

 **Template:A. M. A. Ayrookuzhiel** is a navigational template for [A. M. A. Ayrookuzhiel](/amaa/) (1933–1996), covering his family, books, essays and papers, and related articles.
-This template is generally placed at the bottom of related article using the following code: {% raw %} {% include navbox-amaa.html %} {% endraw %}
+This template is generally placed at the bottom of related articles.

 {% include navbox-amaa.html %}